Eastern Air Lines Flight 401: Rescue and aftermath

-In all, 75 survived the crash—67 of the 163 passengers and eight of the 10 flight attendants.
-Despite their own injuries, the surviving flight attendants were credited with helping other survivors and several quick-thinking actions such as warning survivors of the danger of striking matches due to jet fuel in the swamp water and singing Christmas carols to keep up hope and draw the rescue teams' attention, as flashlights were not part of the standard equipment on commercial airliners at the time.
-Of the cockpit crew, only flight engineer Repo survived the initial crash, along with technical officer Donadeo, who was down in the nose electronics bay with Repo at the moment of impact.
-Stockstill was killed on impact, while Captain Loft died in the wreckage of the flight deck before he could be transported to a hospital.
-Repo was evacuated to a hospital, but later died from his injuries.
+In all, 75 people survived the crash—67 of the 163 passengers and 8 of the 10 flight attendants.
+Despite their own injuries, the surviving flight attendants were credited with helping other survivors and several quick-thinking actions, such as warning survivors of the danger of striking matches due to jet fuel in the swamp water, as flashlights were not part of the standard equipment on commercial airliners at the time, and singing Christmas carols to keep up morale and draw the attention of rescuers.
+Of the cockpit crew, only Repo survived the initial crash, along with Donadeo, who was in the avionics bay with Repo at the moment of impact.
+Stockstill was killed on impact, while Loft died in the wreckage of the flight deck before he could be transported to hospital.
+Repo was evacuated to hospital, but later died from his injuries.
 Donadeo, the lone survivor of the four flight-deck occupants, recovered from his injuries.

-Frank Borman, a former NASA astronaut and Eastern's senior vice president of operations, was awoken at home by a telephone call explaining of a probable crash.
-He immediately drove to Eastern's Miami offices and decided to charter a helicopter to the crash site, as the swampy terrain made rescue difficult, and Eastern Airlines had not heard any news of progress in rescue efforts.
+Frank Borman, a former NASA astronaut and Eastern's senior vice president of operations, was awakened at home by a telephone call reporting a probable crash.
+He immediately drove to Eastern's Miami offices and decided to charter a helicopter to the crash site, as the swampy terrain made rescue difficult, and Eastern had not heard any news of progress in rescue efforts.
 There he was able to land in a swampy patch of grass and coordinate rescue efforts.
-He accompanied 3 survivors on the helicopter to a hospital including a flight attendant and passenger who lost her baby in the crash.
-James Hall, Flight Operations and Safety, Miami office, had the task of notifying all the families of the crash victims.
+He accompanied three survivors on the helicopter to hospital, including a flight attendant and a passenger who lost her baby in the crash.

 Most of the dead were passengers in the aircraft's midsection.
 The swamp absorbed much of the energy of the crash, lessening the impact on the aircraft.
-The mud of the Everglades may have blocked wounds sustained by survivors, preventing them from bleeding to death.
+The muddy waters of the Everglades had covered the wounds sustained by survivors, preventing them from bleeding to death.
 However, it also complicated the survivors' recuperation, as organisms in the swamp caused infection, with the potential for gas gangrene.
-Eight passengers became infected; doctors used hyperbaric chambers to treat the infections.
-All the survivors were injured; 60 received serious injuries and 17 suffered minor injuries that did not require hospitalization.
-The most common injuries were fractures of ribs, spines, pelvises, and lower extremities.
+Eight passengers became infected and were treated with hyperbaric chambers.
+All the survivors were injured; sixty received serious injuries and seventeen suffered minor injuries that did not require hospitalization.
+The most common injuries were fractures of ribs, spines, pelvises and lower extremities.
 Fourteen survivors had various degrees of burns.